Breadcrumb

 - Pneumography.
 This measures the movement of your chest and belly associated with breathing.

-Learning biofeedback requires practice in a biofeedback lab or other setting.
-Home feedback units and devices that can be worn are also available.
+To learn biofeedback, you'll need to practice in a biofeedback lab or other setting.
+You can also try home feedback units and devices that you can wear.

 Why It Is Used

-Biofeedback may be used for many things, including anxiety, depression, headaches (migraine and tension-type), incontinence, recovery after a stroke, sleep disorders, and stress.
+Biofeedback may be used for many things, such as anxiety, depression, migraine headaches, tension headaches, incontinence, recovery after a stroke, sleep disorders, and stress.
 Using it may also help control long-term (chronic) pain.

 Risks